pivotal/blog/content/post/test-driven-development-for-data-science.md

 **Production Phase**

 In the production phase, we want to operationalize our model.
-For new data points, we want to re-calculate our cluster centers on a regular basis and then store the updated model to assign labels to fresh incoming data.
+We want to re-calculate our cluster centers on a regular basis to incorporate information from new data points and then store the updated model to assign labels to fresh incoming data.
 In this phase, we use test-driven development to ensure that our codebase is clean, robust and trustworthy.

 To test our code, we use a single node Spark application.
-On UNIX, we can easily install Apache Spark using [brew](http://brew.sh/), our primary package manager for OS X:
+On OS X, we can easily install Apache Spark using [brew](http://brew.sh/):

 ~~~ssh
 brew install apache-spark
 ~~~

-Then we need to add this to the bash profile:
+We then add the SPARK_HOME to the bash profile:

 ~~~ssh
 export SPARK_HOME="/usr/local/Cellar/apache-spark/2.0.0/libexec/"
 ~~~

-> _Tip: It also make sense to change the logger setting from INFO to ERROR_
+> _Tip: You might want to change Spark logger setting from INFO to ERROR_

 > Change logging settings: